solkhu/Final-Project/README.md

 4. Removed trailing whitespaces from column names
 5. Standardized categorical values and replaced unclear "missing values" for actual nulls
 6. Converted categorical columns like `Age, Glucose, Insulin` and `Body Mass Index` to numerical
-7. Replaced numerical and categorical missing values with the median and `unknown` respectively
+7. Checked prportion of missing values for numerical and categorical columns
 8. Dropped duplicated rows
 9. Verified if numerical outliers exist
 10. Exported cleaned dataframe as csv